LoliTeamCyber/rats-2.0/README.md

 # rats-2.0
 Send Dangerous Rats to all android models with just Phone Number

-You can send a mouse virus to the target android with just a phone number
+You can send a rats virus to the target android with just a phone number

 Effects of this virus
 #The target's cellphone causes heat